atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

 1. If you intend to use Spring Boot (e.g. with `@SpringBootConsoleApplication`) with GraalVM, the good news is, [it's possible in principle](https://spring.io/blog/2020/04/16/spring-tips-the-graalvm-native-image-builder-feature).
    Some preparations need to be made: Classpath scanning must be configured to be performed at build time, CGLIB Proxies must be disabled, Autoconfiguration needs some hints to make it work at build time.
+All in all, it's pretty tedious;
+   [here](https://blog.codecentric.de/en/2020/05/spring-boot-graalvm/) is an article that walks you through it.

 ### Frameworks